Woodleaf and Ann live in a large seaside home in San Diego

 Woodleaf: Great Job, Cracky, Time to break for lunch

-Lauren: Hopefully the piece will be finished soon.
+The steering committee: Hopefully the piece will be finished soon.
 Rehearsal has not been going as smoothly as we hoped.
 The noise from the trash collection vehicle (land barge), has ruined our best take.

 Ann: I always make my husband’s lunch.
 He eats mashed potatoes for lunch, only the white ones.
 He only eats white foods.
 In the morning, he eats untoasted white bread with butter.
 I butter the bread for him.
 Sometimes the bread is too soft and the butter is too hard, and it falls apart and he gets mad.